-Looking to personalise your wedding ceremony and add a micro-ceremony within it?
+Are you looking to personalize your wedding ceremony and add a micro-ceremony within it?
 This blog post has got you covered.
-We wanted to run through a some different small ceremonies that can be included into your overall wedding ceremony itself.
+We wanted to run through some different small traditions that you can include in your overall wedding ceremony.

 Ring Warming Ceremony

-You may be wondering what a ring warming ceremony is and you wouldn't be alone in that, so let us break it down for you: A ring warming ceremony is a tradition that can be a part of your wedding ceremony where all (or most) of your guests will touch (or in other words, warm) the wedding rings using their hands as an act of blessing the wedding bands.
-The blessing symbolises good luck, good vibes and high hopes for your the relationship you and your partner will share as a married couple.
+You may be wondering what a ring warming ceremony is.
+You wouldn't be alone in that, so let us break it down for you: A ring warming ceremony is a tradition that can be a part of your wedding ceremony where all (or most) of your guests will touch (or in other words, warm) the wedding rings using their hands as an act of blessing the wedding bands.
+The blessing symbolizes good luck, good vibes, and high hopes for the relationship you and your partner will share as a married couple.
 Ring warming ceremonies are a great way to include all of your guests in a tradition at your ceremony, especially for any brides having very intimate, small weddings.

-There has been a number of ways rose ceremonies can play out at a wedding, some couples may choose to do their rose ceremony before they exchange vows and say ‘I do' while others may choose to do it after the vows have been exchanged and they're officially a married couple.
-It's really just a matter of individual choice.
-The general idea of the rose ceremony itself though, is for the bride and groom to give each other one single red rose, usually a long stemmed one, as a romantic gesture of love & their first gift to the other as a newly married couple.
-Traditionally, your officiant will explain the idea behind the giving of the roses and speak about the meaning behind it for the couple and their love for the other.
-Additionally, some couples with children may choose to involve their children as well as other family members in the ceremony.
-To do this, you would have a vase for the kids or parents/other guests to place their own red roses in as a gesture of the new combined family unit that is created out of a marriage and their love & blessing for the married couple.
-Sometimes these family members will instead use a white or other coloured rose while the couple sticks to the long stemmed red rose.
+There have been several ways rose ceremonies can play out at a wedding.
+Some couples may choose to do their rose ceremony before exchanging vows and saying 'I do' while others may choose to do it after the vows have been exchanged and they're officially a married couple.
+It's just a matter of individual choice.
+The general idea of the rose ceremony itself is for the bride and groom to give each other one single red rose, usually a long-stemmed one, as a romantic gesture of love & their first gift to the other as a newly married couple.
+Traditionally, your officiant will explain the idea behind the giving of the roses.
+The officiant will then speak about the meaning behind it for the couple and their love for the other.
+Additionally, some couples with children may choose to involve their children and other family members in the ceremony.
+To do this, you would have a vase for the kids or parents/other guests to place their red roses in as a gesture of the new combined family unit created out of a marriage and their love & blessing for the married couple.
+Sometimes these family members will use a white or another colored rose while the couple sticks to the long-stemmed red rose.

-There is also a variation to the rose ceremony where the newly married couple will designate a place in their home together to leave each other a rose on their anniversary (or in troubled times) in the future.
+Another variation to the rose ceremony is when the newly married couple will designate a place in their home together to leave each other a rose on their anniversary (or in troubled times) in the future.
 While this isn't always the case with rose ceremonies, it's something you could potentially consider as many couples have done this to add that little bit of extra intimacy and sentimentality to their wedding ceremony.

-The wine ceremony has been thought of as representing the two things marriage and wine both share, bitter and sweet moments.
-We'll all experience a wide range of emotions and events in life, some will be the sweet & beautiful moments we live for while others will be the harsher, bitter times in life that we'll overcome together with our partners.
-The wine ceremony is intended to showcase exactly that and is a beautiful way to showcase a more grounded and realistic expectation of what life will be like as a married couple moving forward into the future.
+The wine ceremony has been thought of as representing the two things marriage and wine share: bitter and sweet moments.
+We'll all experience a wide range of emotions and events in life.
+Some will be the sweet & beautiful moments we live for, while others will be the harsher, bitter times in life that we'll overcome together with our partners.
+The wine ceremony is intended to showcase precisely that and is a beautiful way to showcase a more grounded and realistic expectation of what life will be like as a married couple moving forward into the future.

-A wine ceremony is definitely something you can personalise in many ways if you want to.
-For example, while the common type of wine tends to be a red, you can switch it up and use something different such as a gin, whiskey or something else, even a non-alcoholic version if that suits you better.
+A wine ceremony is something you can personalize in many ways if you want to.
+For example, while the common type of wine tends to be red, you can switch it up and use something different such as a gin, whiskey, or something else, even a non-alcoholic version if that suits you better.
 You can also switch up your wine glasses.
-I've personally seen a couple go for a more viking style mug because they felt like it suited them better as a couple.
+I've personally seen a couple go for a more Viking-style mug because they felt it suited them better as a couple.
 Some couples even choose to include their parents in the wine ceremony too.

 Water Unity or Water Blending Ceremony

-A water unity ceremony is a great way to uniquely showcase the unity between a couple at their wedding.
+A water unity ceremony is a great way to showcase the unity between a couple at their wedding uniquely.

-To carry out a water unity ceremony, speak with your officiant first to organise a time during the overall ceremony where this will fit in best, generally towards the end for most brides and grooms.
-To kick this off, your officiant will explain to all of your guests what you're about to do and the meaning behind it.
-To carry out the water unity ceremony itself, the bride and groom take a glass or vase each that will be filled with water, and pour them into a central vase, usually decorated to fit the theme of your wedding.
-Much like the unity candle ceremony, it's taking two individual things and joining them together as one, the same way a couple are when they get married.
+To carry out a water unity ceremony, speak with your officiant first to organize a time during the overall ceremony to fit in best, generally towards the end for most brides and grooms.
+To start, your officiant will explain to your guests what you're about to do and the meaning behind it.
+To carry out the water unity ceremony itself, the bride and groom take a glass or vase each that will be filled with water and pour them into a central vase, usually decorated to fit your wedding theme.
+Much like the unity candle ceremony, it's taking two individual things and joining them together as one, the same way a couple is when they get married.

-A water unity ceremony is also a great way to personalise your wedding with that unique touch for brides on a strict budget as the requirements to carry this out are very cost effective.
+A water unity ceremony is also a great way to personalize your wedding with that unique touch for brides on a strict budget as the requirements to carry this out are very cost-effective.

 What you'll need for a water unity ceremony:

-- 1 central vase. (this can be decorated to suit the colour and theme of your wedding if you'd like)
+- One central vase. (this can be decorated to suit the color and theme of your wedding if you'd like)

-- 2 individual glasses or vases, one each for you and your groom
+- Two individual glasses or vases, one each for you and your groom

-- Enough water for the individual vases. (just be sure that when combined, it doesn't overfill the central vase and spill everywhere!)
+- Enough water for the individual vases. (be sure that when combined, it doesn't overfill the central vase and spill everywhere!)

-Some couples may opt to be creative with the water itself by adding food colouring to create specific colours or mixed colours.
-A good example of this would be maybe you'd choose your own specific colour to represent one thing while your groom would choose another, mixing them together to create a colour combo that represents your love coming together as a mix.
-You could mix red for passion and yellow for wisdom or other colours and ideas that represent different things to you or your partner.
-Some couples may also opt to use something different than water such as wine.
+Some couples may opt to be creative with the water by adding food coloring to create specific colors or mixed colors.
+An excellent example of this would be maybe you'd choose your specific color to represent one thing.
+In contrast, your groom would choose another, mixing them to create a color combo expressing your love coming together as a mix.
+You could mix red for passion and yellow for wisdom or other colors and ideas representing different things to you or your partner.
+Some couples may also opt to use something different than water, such as wine.

 Tying The Knot Ceremony

-While tying the knot has become a common reference to the act of actually getting married which originated from the tradition of handfasting ceremonies, (which we've covered more in-depth here) there is also a different tradition involving 'tying the knot’.
+While tying the knot has become a standard reference to getting married, which originated from the tradition of handfasting ceremonies (which we've covered more in-depth here), there is also a different tradition involving 'tying the knot.'
 For this one, as with all ceremony ideas, you'll have your officiant cover what's about to happen.
-At this point, you'll have someone close to you, probably the best man, hand you and your groom two pieces of rope which you'll then tie into a Fishermans knot.
-The reasoning behind the Fishermans knot is that it represents a bond that 'grows stronger under pressure instead of breaking down’ the way a Fishermans knot becomes stronger when they bare weight on them or are pulled tightly.
+At this point, you'll have someone close to you, probably the best man, hand you and your groom two pieces of rope which you'll then tie into a Fisherman's knot.
+The reasoning behind the Fisherman's knot is that it represents a bond that 'grows stronger under pressure instead of breaking down how a Fisherman's knot becomes stronger when they bear weight on them or are pulled tightly.

-The tying the knot ceremony generally tends to happen after the vows have been exchanged at your wedding ceremony.
-This is another budget-friendly option as all you'll need is the two pieces of rope.
-If you want your Fishermans knotted rope to match the theme of your wedding, you can choose specific coloured rope, ribbon or twine that matches, or alternatively you can choose colours that match feelings or represent something meaningful to you and your partner.
+The tying the knot ceremony generally happens after the vows have been exchanged at your wedding ceremony.
+This is another budget-friendly option as all you'll need is two pieces of rope.
+Suppose you want your Fisherman's knotted rope to match the theme of your wedding.
+In that case, you can choose a specific colored rope, ribbon, or twine that matches, or you can choose colors that match feelings or represent something meaningful to you and your partner.

-One bonus to a 'tying the knot' ceremony is that it lets you keep a heartfelt and sentimental item to remind you of your wedding ceremony forever, something you could keep in a safe place or even hang on the wall in your home as a constant reminder of one of the happiest days of you and your partners lives.
+One bonus to a 'tying the knot' ceremony is that it lets you keep a heartfelt and sentimental item to remind you of your wedding ceremony forever.
+Something you could keep in a safe place or even hang on the wall in your home.
+It will serve as a constant reminder of one of the happiest days of your and your partners' lives.

 Unity Candle Ceremony

 A unity candle ceremony is always a great choice, especially for more intimate weddings where you want to include something delicate with meaning.
-This type of tradition at your ceremony is when the bride and groom take two individual candles, lighting them from small votive candles, and use them to light a bigger more central pillar candle.
+At your ceremony, this type of tradition is when the bride and groom take two individual candles, lighting them from small votive candles, and use them to light a more prominent and more central pillar candle.
 The reasoning behind this is to represent the two flames (the bride and groom) becoming one now that they're married.

-Unity candle ceremonies tend to be quite cheap cost wise too, so they definitely work for brides on strict budgets for their wedding day.
+Unity candle ceremonies tend to be cheap cost-wise, so they work for brides on strict budgets for their wedding day.
 Here's what you'll need;

-2 votive candles (votive candles are similar to tea light candles; smaller candles that will be pre-lit for the bride and groom to light their taper candles from)
+Two votive candles (votive candles are similar to tea-light candles; smaller candles that will be pre-lit for the bride and groom to light their taper candles from)

-All of the above can be purchased from a wide range of websites, stores that sell wedding goods as well as many Etsy stores!
+All of the above can be purchased from a wide range of websites, stores that sell wedding goods, and many Etsy stores!

 Choosing a micro ceremony is a great way to add more depth and sentimentality to your wedding day.